Poltanek/Poltanek/README.md

 # 💫 Poltanek
-🔭 I’m currently working on projects in Python, C#, C++ and JS
+🔭 I’m currently working on projects in Python, C# and JS

 ## 🌐 Social